Get a dictionary, because the school of Joe Maddon is in session

 You have nearly a dozen vintage cars.
 From where did your love of cars come?

-Maddon: I have a '56 Bel Air, a '67 Galaxy. ...
+Maddon: I have a '56 Bel Air, a '67 Galaxie. ...
 I love cars.
 Where I grew up, in Hazleton, cars were big.
 We lived in an apartment on a hairpin turn, and in the middle of the night, cars would speed by, just burning rubber.
 God, it was so cool.
 My first car was a '53 Chevy, The floor was eaten out, and there was coal under the back seat.
-Then I got a '65 Galaxy and traded it to my cousin, Richie Tombaso, for a '65 T-Bird, which I drove to Florida [from Hazleton].
+Then I got a '65 Galaxie and traded it to my cousin, Richie Tombaso, for a '65 T-Bird, which I drove to Florida [from Hazleton].
 Every time I stopped for gas, I had to put oil in it.
 It burned oil as much as it burned gas.

 Does being so diverse help you as a manager?